$\tau \to \ell +$ invisible through invisible-savvy collider variables

 Similarly as for $\MT2$, also the $\M2$ endpoint is the parent-particle mass.
 Compared to $\MT2$, $\M2$ distributions peak at a higher value and are more populated toward the endpoint.
-Interestingly, one common feature is that the smaller the number of invisible particles, the more the distributions are populated toward their upper edge.\footnote{For $\MT2$, see related discussions in \cite{Agashe:2010tu,Giudice:2011ib}.} This is displayed in fig. \ref{fig:inv_savvy} (first two panels).
-Hence a shape analysis of both $\MT2$ and $\M2$ could in principle be used to extract information about the number of invisible particles in the event, i.e whether the event is more signal- or background-like.
+Interestingly, one common feature is that the smaller the number of invisible particles, the more the distributions are populated toward their upper edge (for $\MT2$, see related discussions in \cite{Agashe:2010tu,Giudice:2011ib}).
+This is displayed in fig. \ref{fig:MT2_vs_M2} for the case $m_\phi = 1~\MeV$.\footnote{ All of figures \ref{fig:MT2_vs_M2} through \ref{fig:xik} illustrate for a specific mass case, $m_\phi = 1~\MeV$, the variables discussed in the text that rely on the use of MAOS momenta.
+For the sake of comparison, analogous figures for $m_\phi = 1~\GeV$ are collected in fig. \ref{fig:variables_using_MAOS_1GeV} of the Appendix.} Hence a shape analysis of both $\MT2$ and $\M2$ could in principle be used to extract information about the number of invisible particles in the event, i.e whether the event is more signal- or background-like.
 Given the correlation between $\MT2$ and $\M2$, for definiteness we only consider the latter in the rest of our discussion.